The Best Demand Generation Team Structure to Nurture Leads

 There’s no silver bullet technique for B2B demand generation.
-But, at the same time, we’re not out here hunting Werewolves, we’re generating demand—at least, we’re trying to.
+But, at the same time, we’re not out here hunting werewolves, we’re generating demand.
+And we’re going to show you how.

-In this article, we’ve collected eight demand generation best practices from the experts, so SaaS marketers like yourself can establish a starting point for DG, or build a comprehensive demand generation campaign that will drive results.
+In this article, we’ve collected eight demand generation best practices from the experts, so SaaS marketers like you can establish a starting point for DG, or build a comprehensive demand generation campaign that will drive real, tangible results.

-Before you get started with your demand gen efforts, identify some key parameters of your demand gen strategy with this article.
+Before you get started with your demand gen efforts, we’re going to help you identify some key parameters of your demand gen strategy in this guide.

 Start with a clear outline of your objectives and a budget for your demand gen efforts.
-Look at the resources you already have and analyze their current performance alongside benchmarking some greater success metrics.
+Look at the resources you already have and analyze their current performance, while benchmarking some greater success metrics.
 Identify resources that have brought in your highest-paying accounts.

-Once you’ve identified your low-hanging fruit, you’re ready to start strategizing to capitalize on it.
-However, remember your strategy is just one step in the right direction to generating demand.
+Once you’ve identified your focus, you’re ready to start strategizing.
+Remember, your strategy is just one step in the right direction, towards generating demand.
 DG is an ongoing, ever-changing process, and you’ll need to identify some recurring best practices that work well.
-(Spoiler alert: they’re coming up!)
+(Spoiler alert: we’re about to reveal them!)

 Looking at metrics like ROI and conversion rates is a great starting point for measuring your DG and identifying those best practices with quantitative data sets.
 This data, alongside what we’re about to share, will help you to continue fine-tuning your strategy.